-Fort Myers Personal Injury Attorneys File Claims for Inadequate Security
+Fort Myers Personal Injury Lawyer Helping Victims File Claims for Inadequate Security

-If you or a family member has been the victim of an attack, assault, rape, or any type of accidental injury occurring on a property, please contact the Fort Myers personal injury attorneys of the Spivey Law Firm, Personal Injury Attorneys, P.A., immediately for a free consultation about any potential inadequate security claim that you may have against the property owner.
+If you or a family member has been the victim of an attack, assault, rape, or any type of accidental injury occurring on a property, a Fort Myers personal injury lawyer can protect your rights.
+Please contact the Spivey Law Firm, Personal Injury Attorneys, P.A., immediately for a free consultation about any potential inadequate security claim that you may have against the property owner.
 There are no fees or costs for you to pay unless you win a financial settlement or award in your case.
 This means that you will not have to worry about paying monthly bills or financing a lawsuit; rather, we will bring the claim on your behalf because we believe in and stand behind you.
-Please visit our settlements and verdicts page in order to view the results in some of the inadequate security and other types of cases handled by Randall L. Spivey.

 More Helpful Information